crcn/plugin.js/README.md

 }).require('my.plugin');
 ```

-### haba.call(method)
+### haba.emit(type, data)

-Calls a method against all loaded plugins.
+emits a method against all loaded plugins.
 If the method doesn't exist, it'll be ignored.

 bootstrap.js: